Mobility-Assisted Decentralized Federated Learning: Convergence Analysis and A Data-Driven Approach: Distribution Aware Mobility-Assisted DFL

-to move toward $L$, thereby favoring locations with more distinct distributions.
-The desired location is sampled from the distribution acquired in Eq.~(\ref{eq:prob_dist}), i.e. $L_i^{(des,t)}\sim p(L|L_i^{(t)})$.
-If the chosen $L_i^{(des,t)}$ lies beyond $R_m$, the client moves to the nearest feasible location along that direction.
+At round $t$, a mobile client at $L_{i_m}^{(t)}$ assigns probability to move toward $L$, thereby favoring locations with more distinct distributions.
+The desired location is sampled from the distribution acquired in Eq.~(\ref{eq:prob_dist}), i.e. $L_{i_m}^{(des,t)}\sim p(L|L_{i_m}^{(t)})$.
+If the chosen $L_{i_m}^{(des,t)}$ lies beyond $R_m$, the client moves to the nearest feasible location along that direction.
 Due to the mobility constraint $R_m$, the actual update is

-where $\Gamma=\{L \in \mathcal{G}\mid \|L-L_i^{(t)}\|_2 \leq R_m\}$.
+where $\Gamma=\{L \in \mathcal{G}\mid \|L-L_{i_m}^{(t)}\|_2 \leq R_m\}$.
 If the mobile client does not reach the destination, within one round, it remains active until achieved, after which a new target is drawn.
 This encourages exploration of regions with distinct distributions, thereby enhancing information mixing across heterogeneous neighborhoods while respecting mobility limits.